-where
+where $C_{n,k}=(k!)^{n} (2n-1)^{nk},$\ \ $n\in \mathbb{N}.$

-Below we provide considerable practical material (based on Theorems 6--8 and the system of Legendre polynomials) concerning expansions and approximations of iterated Ito and Strato\-no\-vich stochastic integrals of multiplicities 1 to 6.
+Below we provide practical material concerning expansions and approximations of iterated Ito and Strato\-no\-vich stochastic integrals of multiplicities 1 to 6 (the case of Legendre polynomial system).
 The question about what kind of functions (polynomial or trigonometric) is more convenient for the mean-square approximation of iterated stochastic integrals is also considered.